robertwhunter/nephromaths/_book/42-Calcium.md

 + FE~Ca~ > 2 % (CCCR > 0.020)

 In an observational study of stone-formers (Curhan, KI 2001), stone risk elevated at thresholds lower than these classical cut-offs of 300 mg (M) or 250 mg (F) - but stone risk obviously complex and related to other urinary salts / pH etc.

+Two implications of hypercalciuria are:

+i) risk of stones / nephrocalcinosis
+ii) risk of bone demineralisation

 ### Hypocalciuria (e.g. FHH, Gitelman):